-The Libra is position as Astral Acoustics flagship cable and despite the composition of silver and gold being a bit of a contrast to the copper of the Taurus the pitch is actually fairly similar in terms of what they wanted to achieve.
+The Libra is positioned as Astral Acoustics flagship cable and despite the composition of silver and gold is a bit of a contrast to the copper of the Taurus the pitch is actually fairly similar in terms of what they wanted to achieve.
 Henry is still a man fixed on his principles that a pure silver cable never quite has the smoothness and musicality of a copper cable.

-The Libra’s use of a silver-gold alloy costs a bit more than the copper of the Taurus but Astral Acoustics believe the payoff is they are able to retain their core smooth sound but bring in some additional staging capability and superior top-end extension or air.
+The Libra’s use of a silver-gold alloy costs a bit more than the copper of the Taurus but Astral Acoustics believes the payoff is they are able to retain their core smooth sound but bring in some additional staging capability and superior top-end extension or air.

 There have been a few minor but welcome tweaks in the pricing of the Astral Acoustics line up of cable and now they are even more attractive in pricing.
 The Taurus is still $240, however, the Libra 8-wire has had a minor discount.
 This makes the entire line what I would term as competitive.

-Both the Pisces and Libra are higher end IEM cables.
+Both the Pisces and Libra are higher-end IEM cables.
 The Libra is $780 for the 8-core and $520 for the 4-core.
 The Libra is their flagship cable composed of a 25Awg Silver Gold Alloy with type 2 Litz.
 The Pisces comes in 8-core only and is priced at $640.The Pisces is the next one down and is constructed from 8 Conductors: 4 UP-OCC GPS and 4 UP-OCC GPC.

 Materials & Wiring